leesaye/project-23-marc-copy/project/frontend/personal-crm/README.md

 Then run the following scripts:
 - npm install
 - npm start

 This will start a local development server that will pop up in your browser.
 Make changes to the code and save to see the changes reflected on the server.

+Below this is the auto-generated React information readme.

 # Getting Started with Create React App